serg-cs/embalses/README.md

 * JavaScript
 * CSS
 * SQL
-* Postgres database (although it should be adaptable to others)
+* PostgreSQL database

 ## Use

-- A server with a running database server is required (I used a local Postgres running on my machine).
+- A server with a running PostgreSQL database server is required (I used a local Postgres running on my machine).
 - The original data files are stored in the `originalDataFiles` directory of the project.
 NOTE: the file names are expected as originally provided.
 - When running, you must pass some parameters in the command line as explained below.
 - All necessary files are prepared with `go:embed` to form part of the Golang executable if compiled, except original data files which may not be used as given or be stored elsewhere.